 WHERE '[1992-03-21, 1994-06-25]'::daterange @> hire_date

-In the above code, we are fetching the name of employees whose hire date between 1992-03-21, 1994-06-25.
+In the above code, we are fetching the names of employees whose hire dates are between 1992-03-21 and 1994-06-25.

 The output of the above code is given below.

-Read: Postgresql date comparison
+Read: PostgreSQL date comparison

 SELECT (DATE '1985-11-21', DATE '1991-09-01')